Teaching

 First Year Composition (Spring 2014, at Manhattan College, NY, first-year composition course)

-College Composition (Fall 2011-Spring 2013, at University of Maine, ME, first-year composition course)
+College Composition (Fall 2011-Spring 2013, at University of Maine, first-year composition course)

 ~~~~~